markusdosch/essentialmunich/README.md

 * So-called "warm rent" comprises: Rent + utility costs (especially heating and water).
 Usually, you will pay a monthly lump-sum for the utility costs.
 At the end of the year, the landlord is required to do a "Nebenkostenrechnung" (calculate the actual exact utility costs for the year).
 Then, either the renter gets back what was paid too much, or has to pay what was paid too less (then, the future monthly lump-sum should be adjusted)
 * Usually you need to take care of electricity costs, internet access, and landline phone yourself.
-* Besides rent, every household is required to pay a monthly fee for the public broadcast services.
+* Besides rent, every household is required to pay a monthly fee for the public broadcast services ("[GEZ Gebühr](https://www.rundfunkbeitrag.de)").
 * In case you don't want to receive advertisements that are put into your mailbox, you can order a free "no-ads" sticker at AWM.
 * Trash: At every house, there are trash bins for "normal waste", paper, and organic ("bio").
 You are supposed to use recycling spots to throw away plastic, glass, and cans.
 Other trash can be be brought to a "Wertstoffhof" (free of charge).
 Find the next Wertstoffhof [here](https://www.awm-muenchen.de/index/wertstoffhoefe/wertstoffhoefe.html).
 * Munich's tap water is very good, one of the best in Europe.
 As such, it is suitable for baby food (source: [municipal utilities](https://www.swm.de/privatkunden/m-wasser/wasserqualitaet.html)).
 As the water mostly comes from the area of the alps, it is quite calcareous/"hard".
 Contrary to popular belief, hard water does not "calcify" the body, but is perfectly healthy without any filtering.
 In fact, the municipal utilities (SWM) officially recommend drinking tap water instead of bottled water - it is much cheaper & more environmental-friendly (source: [municipal utilities](https://www.swm.de/privatkunden/m-wasser/wasserqualitaet.html)).
 For longer durability of your home appliances, you should add a descaler when using a washing machine & regularly descale your water kettle & water taps.